xphoenixx32/EDA-streamlit/README.md

 # Exploratory Data Analysis Toolkit

-Welcome to the **Exploratory Data Analysis Toolkit**, an interactive Streamlit application for visualizing and analyzing datasets with ease.
+Welcome to the **🎮 Exploratory Data Analysis Toolkit **, an interactive Streamlit application for visualizing and analyzing datasets with ease.

 ## Features